 Train Show Day One

 While at the ticket booths purchasing our tickets I was shivering uncontrollably.
-Nobody else around me seemed cold but I was shivering.
-I don't seem to be able to handle hot climates nor even cold climates anymore!
+Nobody else around me seemed cold but I was visibly shivering.
+I know I'm unable to tolerate hot weather but I don't seem to be able to handle cold climates anymore either!
 I was even wearing a heated jacket and it was not nearly warm enough for me.

-This, below, is one of the best long modules of the show...
+This, below, is one of the award-winning long modules of the show...

 This water wheel, below, was turning on this model.
 I think I got a few seconds of video of it but I haven't done much with my video clips yet.
 I started to sort out the video clips until I realized that about half of my videos have no audio.
 So, I might not do anything with these video clips.